emillon/splay/README.md

     , "e": "rimshot.mp3"
     }

+The following keys are overridden :

-`q` is overridden and will quit the application.
+  - `q` quits the application.
+  - `m` mutes all playing clips.